simonpcouch/tidymodels-uw-2023/README.md

 * The **slides** for the talk are available [here](https://simonpcouch.github.io/tidymodels-uw-2023).
 * The **example notebook** modeling flight delays out of Madison, WI is [here](https://simonpcouch.github.io/tidymodels-uw-2023/example).

+To learn more about data science and machine learning with R,

+- Data science with the tidyverse: [r4ds.hadley.nz](r4ds.hadley.nz)
+- Machine learning with tidymodels: [tmwr.org](tmwr.org)
+- More example notebooks with tidymodels: [tidymodels.org](tidymodels.org)

 ----

 In this repository,